Chapter 3:

 “You’re joking,” she scoffed.

-“That’s exactly what I said,” Kazuo laughed.
+“That’s exactly what I said,” Kazuo grumbled.
 “That’s why I need you here at headquarters in an hour.
-I convinced our beloved seniors we can only do this if they give us more firepower.
+I convinced our beloved seniors to finally give us more firepower.
 We’ve got about two dozen applicants lined up this afternoon.”

 “They’re giving us some real help for once?”
 Reiko scrambled over the floor and fished out a pair of charcoal slacks.